 Ancient Roman Tombs With Vibrant Wall Paintings Open To Public In Ashkelon , Israel

-You are currently viewing Ancient Roman Tombs With Vibrant Wall Paintings Open To Public In Ashkelon , Israel
+Artistic representation for Ancient Roman Tombs With Vibrant Wall Paintings Open To Public In Ashkelon , Israel

 The tombs, located in the ancient city of Ashkelon, are believed to be the oldest known examples of such tombs in the region.
 They were discovered in 2017 and have been under conservation for the past five years.
 The tombs are believed to be from the Iron Age, dating back to the 10th century BCE.
 The tombs are being opened to the public for the first time after a five-year conservation process.
 The tombs are believed to be the oldest known examples of such tombs in the region.
 The conservation process involved removing layers of dirt and debris, cleaning the walls, and restoring the original colors of the wall paintings.